nvhoanganh/demotron-anthony/README.md

 ## Add Logs in Context for the front-end app

--   right now the front-end nodejs app is not using any structure logging, only `console.log` is used
+-   Right now the front-end nodejs app is not using any structure logging, only `console.log` is used
--   let's add `winston` structured logging to it
+-   Let's add `winston` structured logging to it

 ```bash
 # install winston and newrelic winston enricher
 npm i --save winston @newrelic/winston-enricher
 ```

--   add windston logger by modifying the `helpers/index.js` file
+-   Add windston logger by modifying the `helpers/index.js` file

 ```javascript
 'use strict';